pulumi/examples/azure-py-virtual-data-center/README.md

 In this implementation, the Azure Firewall is central.
 Custom routing redirects all traffic to and from hub and spokes, as well as all traffic to, within and from the DMZ, through the firewall (which scales out as a service to handle the throughput).
 Firewall rules are required to allow traffic through (not yet implemented).
 Traffic between shared services subnets in the hub and between subnets within the spokes is not redirected through the firewall, and should instead be controlled using Network Security Groups (not yet implemented).

-The intention is for matching stacks to be deployed in Azure [paired regions](https://docs.microsoft.com/en-us/azure/best-practices-availability-paired-regions), configured as either Production/Disaster Recovery or High Availability (or both for different applications).
+With minimal configuration, matching stacks may be deployed in Azure [paired regions](https://docs.microsoft.com/en-us/azure/best-practices-availability-paired-regions), configured for Production/Disaster Recovery or High Availability (or both for different applications).
 Global VNet Peering between the hubs connects the separate stacks into one symmetric network.

 Although the VDC pattern is in widespread use, Azure now offers a managed service intended to replace it, comprising Virtual Hub along with partner SD-WAN components, with a [migration plan](https://docs.microsoft.com/en-us/azure/virtual-wan/migrate-from-hub-spoke-topology) that illustrates the differences between the two patterns.
 But if you want or need to manage your own network infrastructure, VDC is still relevant.

 This example uses `pulumi.ComponentResource` as described [here](https://www.pulumi.com/docs/intro/concepts/programming-model/#components) which demonstrates how multiple low-level resources can be composed into a higher-level, reusable abstraction.
 It also demonstrates use of `pulumi.StackReference` as described [here](https://www.pulumi.com/docs/intro/concepts/organizing-stacks-projects/#inter-stack-dependencies) to relate multiple stacks.
-Finally, it uses Python's ```ipaddress``` module to simplify configuration of network addresses.
+Finally, it uses Python's ```ipaddress``` module to simplify and validate configuration of network addresses.

 ## Prerequisites